HuangJuanLR/Juan_ShaderandGraphGUI/README.md

 ### Folder

-- Folders must be closed by [Close] syntax
+- Folders must be closed by `[Close]` syntax

 - If only one parameter is given, the parameter will be the name of the Folder

-- If the second parameter is "True" (case insensitive), the Folder's icon will disappear and the Folder becomes a simple block
+- If the second parameter is `True`(case insensitive), the Folder's icon will disappear and the Folder becomes a simple block

-- If a property or a keyword is given and there's no thrid parameter, the Folder will be drawn if the value is "On"/1.0/Not-Null (case insensitive)
+- If a property or a keyword is given and there's no thrid parameter, the Folder will be drawn if the value is `On/1.0/Not-Null` (case insensitive)

 - If a third parameter is given, it will be used as condition